rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 Traditionally, these questions could not be confidently answered without a human manually reviewing each and every image.
 Oftentimes, this time-intensive, repetitive work was hired out via platforms like AWS Mechanical Turk, but even delegation takes time.

-So in lieu of spending a weekend tediously reviewing thousands of training images, I decided to enlist AWS Rekognition for the task of verifying image labels.
-It worked flawlessly - and took less than a minute.
+So in lieu of spending a weekend tediously reviewing thousands of training images, I decided to enlist AWS Rekognition for the task of verifying image labels - and it worked flawlessly.

 <img src="/images/rekognition-Page-1b.jpg"/>